vaishak-del/Phishing-Attack-Simulation-and-Detection-using-GoPhish/README.md

 Kali machine IP as the phishing URL

-The campaign was launched and the phishing email was received in the test Gmail inbox.
+The phishing email was received in usert8068@gmail.com .

 Results Observed in GoPhish Dashboard